osv/meteor-paginate-next-prev/src/README.md

 - **hasNext()**, **hasPrev()** - *reactive*, return true if can go to next/previous page;
 - **nextPage()**, **previousPage()** - go to next/previous page

-## SECURE
+## SECURITY

-In setting you can set next callbacks for make pagination more secure:
+In setting you can set next callbacks in constructor to make pagination more secure:

 - **onAuth(stash)**  - return false if no allowed. stash.userId - userId.
 You can extend stash object here.
 For example you can add to stash role that will be used in other callbacks.
 ```js